Brand Names: Aclovate

-Less serious side effects of alclometasone may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about alclometasone topical (Aclovate)?